 - Kick the Son of a Bitch: Mathias blackmails Chloe, threatening to reveal the affair to her lover's wife.

-- Mama's Baby, Papa's Maybe: Mathias and Chloe suspect that they are brother and sister.
-Which causes problems.
-Mathilde denies it at first but admits that she doesn't know.
+- Mama's Baby, Papa's Maybe: Mathias and Chloe suspect that they are brother and sister after discovering that her mother and his father carried an affair.
+Which causes problems, since Mathias and Chloe are themselves in a relationship with each other.
+Her mother, Mathilde, denies it at first before admitting that she doesn't know.
 In the end, Mathias gets a DNA test, proving that they are in fact "NOT family", putting an end to the drama.

 - "The Reason You Suck" Speech: Mathias gives Mathilde a few of these after she admits that she was having an affair with his father.
 He also gives one to Chloe when he confronts her about her affair with Phillipe.
 She later takes this to heart and ends the affair.Matthias: So, uh, tell me.
 Who's the guy in the restaurant?